dMilluh/PHP-II-Final-Project/README.md

 # PHP2-Final-Project
-A web app for managing student data written with AngularJS
+A web app for managing student data written with AngularJS, PHP and MariaDB